3D Experiences

 Date: Fall 2025

-I used SketchUp to develop a detailed 3D model, exploring how color, form, and materiality could shape a welcoming micro-environment.
+I used SketchUp to develop a detailed 3D model, exploring how form and materiality could shape a welcoming micro-environment.
 This included visualizing spatial flow, seating, artistic elements, and textural features that reinforced the parklet’s cultural narrative.
+I featured the phrase “Create Your Own History” to invite visitors to participate in a community led art collage.
+The archways also reference an Ogee arch and are covered in a cork material for visitors to pin their contributions onto.

 Hands On Studio

-Hands On Studio was envisioned as a community-driven pottery space that would make ceramics—its history, techniques, and creative possibilities—accessible to a broad audience through both experiential engagement and thoughtful spatial design.
-My role was to develop a 3D-designed environment and experiential concept that balanced creativity, functionality, and storytelling while accommodating distinct needs within a 2,000 sq. ft. footprint.
+Hands On Studio is envisioned as a community-driven pottery space that would make ceramics accessible to a broad audience through experiential engagement and thoughtful spatial design.
+My role was to develop a 3D-designed environment and concept that balanced creativity, functionality, and storytelling while accommodating distinct needs within a 2,000 sq. ft. footprint.

-The final design presents a cohesive, immersive environment where visitors can learn, create, and explore in a space that feels welcoming, intuitive, and artistically rich.
+The final design presents an immersive environment where visitors can learn, create, and explore in a space that feels welcoming and intuitive.

 Project Type: 3D Experience